Outpatient Eating Disorder Program

 - Relationship issues

 The complications of untreated eating disorders can be severe, so it’s important to know the warning signs.
 It’s essential that if you think you or a loved one has an eating disorder you seek medical help right away, as most people with eating disorders and substance use disorders cannot recover on their own.

 Treatment for Eating Disorders and Addiction

 Fortunately, both eating disorders and drug or alcohol addiction are treatable.
 It is estimated that as many as 60% of people with eating disorders are able to recover from their illness when they receive professional help.
 As there can be a link between eating disorders and substance abuse, they are co-occurring disorders and should be treated simultaneously.
 Many rehabilitation facilities are equipped to treat patients who have co-occurring disorders.
-Inpatient treatment is often recommended for these types of patients because they will receive all the necessary addiction and nutrition education, therapy, psychiatric care, coping skills, and relapse prevention techniques that they will need to begin the recovery process, along with around-the-clock medical care and emotional support.
+Clinical Stabilization Services are often recommended for these types of patients because they will receive all the necessary addiction and nutrition education, therapy, psychiatric care, coping skills, and relapse prevention techniques that they will need to begin the recovery process, along with around-the-clock medical care and emotional support.